Education and Autism Spectrum Disorders: Topics of Interest

 Still dreaming of the beach and wish you were working on your tan?
 Don’t get burned these first few weeks back by not sufficiently preparing for a successful school year.
 Here are some helpful tips for getting organized and prepared to support your new and returning students.

 A well-organized classroom environment allows the team to be prepared to effectively and efficiently assess, instruct, and monitor students.
-Produce a schedule and get it up and running starting the first day of school (for more detailed information, read How an Effective Classroom Schedule Can Help Your Classroom Run Like Clockwork).
+Produce a schedule and get it up and running starting the first day of school.
 Remember that assessment time can and should be reflected on your schedule.
 Keep in mind that your schedule is always a work in progress, so adjustments can be made as the need arises.

 Many materials can be gathered before students arrive on the first day of school.
 Some examples include the following: